PRASANNA-RAVI/SCA_Assisted_CCA_on_NTRU/NTRU/PC_Oracle_based_SCA/Attack_Simulations/README.md

 # Configuring the Script:

 There are several parameters available to configure the attack script.
-Firstly, there are several parameters for the attack, which can be found in `params.h` in the directory of the respective parameter sets.
-There are two important options.
-They are as follows:
+Firstly, there are several parameters for the attack, which can be found in `attack_parameters.h` in the directory of the respective parameter sets.
+We have additional options for debug purposes and running the attack.
+The parameters for running the attack can be set in the `attack_parameters.h` file.

 * `DO_PRINT`: This option when turned on, prints the ciphertexts, keys, oracle responses onto the text file which will be useful while performing practical attacks.
 It generates five different files for a single attack iteration: